sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 # Severstal-hackaton-march-2022
-## As a team member of "JEDAI" team took 3rd place
+## 🔥As a team member of "JEDAI" team took 3rd place🔥

 ## **Task**